dabaitudiu/twitter/README.md

 Instant Share is
 an extensible, highly modularized and structured backend framework demo for constructing **twitter-like website**.
-It is embedded with complete and compact unit testing for maintainence and extension. <hr>
+After register and login, people can share instant posts, add images, and @others during posting.
+They can freely change personal info and reponse to the others.
+Using Sequelize ORM, the database system is easy to maintain or update.
+The website also uses Redis to save public pages as cache to enhance efficiency.It is embedded with intact unit testing for maintainence and extension. <hr>
 - Keywords: JavaScript, Node.js, Koa2, Redis, MySQL, Sequelize ORM, application architecture, unit testing
 - Demo: http://shareins.xyz
 - Demo Account: {userName: ciri, passWord: ciri}